amslemp/Data_Analysis/README.md

 # Data Analysis

 This repository contains the python code for the high level data analysis I have done for VPs, Executives, and Directors that is typically the result of ad hoc requests.
 What I love about these requests is they typically ask me to do things that were not on my radar.
-Many non-data analysts/scientists have the most interesting projects and proposals for my time.
+Many non-data analysts/scientists have the interesting projects and proposals for my time.
 I love tackeling these requests for them and will typically be able to knock most of them out in a matter of minutes to a few hours at the most.
 For non-data people, every request seems cumbersome.
 I always assure them that it is not.